 - Lack of creditworthy purchasers.
 Anchor customers are nearly always required, but state-run power companies are notorious for large payment gaps, due both to electricity pricing that does not allow full cost recovery and to difficulties in collection.

 - Price distortions.
 Political pressures to keep domestic gas prices low often causes artificial availability constraints.
 Preferred uses of gas (for example, fertilizer production in India or city heating in China) may be given first access to cheaper supplies, forcing power companies to turn to more expensive LNG.
 Some countries index gas to oil prices.

-The gas-to-power value chain can break down in many places and is rarely financially viable if the power sector itself is not (Figure 1).
+Bottom Line: The gas-to-power value chain can break down in many places and is rarely financially viable if the power sector itself is not (Figure 1).
 Successful development of domestic gas for domestic power requires careful attention to gas and electricity pricing.
 International companies and governments may be incentivized to take the more straightforward payout from exports, even where domestic gas use could add more value to the economy.

 - Mark C. Thurber and Joseph Chang (2011), The policy tightrope in gas-producing countries: Stimulating domestic demand without discouraging supply.

 - Jorik Fristsch and Rahmallah Poudineh (2015), Gas-to-power-market and investment incentive for enhancing generation capacity: an analysis of Ghana’s electricity sector.

 - Donna Peng and Rahmallah Poudineh (2017), Gas-to-power supply chains in developing countries: Comparative case studies of Nigeria and Bangladesh.

 - Mark C. Thurber (2016), Why isn’t natural gas in India’s climate strategy?